 Seasonal Shopify stores face a problem that year-round businesses don’t: months of strong revenue followed by months where the income drops off.
 If you sell Christmas decorations, summer swimwear, or Halloween costumes, your peak season might only last 2-3 months.
-The rest of the year, your store sits quiet while your fixed costs - Shopify subscription, apps, domain - keep running.
+The rest of the year, your store sits quiet while your fixed costs, Shopify subscription, apps, domain, advertising, keep running at $200 to $1,000 a month even with no sales.

-The good news is that there are practical ways to generate revenue during your off-season without abandoning your niche.
-Below are seven strategies that seasonal Shopify merchants use to keep cash flow steady throughout the year.
+The good news is there are practical ways to generate revenue during your off-season without abandoning your niche.
+Below are nine strategies that seasonal Shopify merchants actually use to keep cash flow steady throughout the year, plus a month-by-month calendar showing when to do what, a quick framework for whether to run paid ads in the slow months, and cash flow tips that keep the lights on between peaks.

 Key Takeaways